 Committees: Executive, Facilities

 Jeff joined Walmart in 2003 as Vice President and General Counsel, Corporate Division.
-In 2007, he became Senior Vice President and Deputy General Counsel, and then took over as the head of the company’s Legal department when he was promoted to General Counsel in 2009.
-In December 2012, Jeff’s responsibilities were expanded to include oversight of compliance, ethics and investigations, as well as Legal, in order to further strengthen and leverage these key disciplines around the world.
+In 2007, he became Senior Vice President and Deputy General Counsel, and then took over as the head of the company’s legal department when he was promoted to General Counsel in 2009.
+In December 2012, Jeff’s responsibilities were expanded to include oversight of compliance, ethics and investigations, in addition to legal, in order to further strengthen and leverage these key disciplines around the world.

 Jeff has held the position of Walmart corporate secretary since 2010.